 When moving between Canada and the USA, there are common challenges that individuals often face.
 Aside from the practical aspects of the move, there are also tax and financial considerations to assess.
 In particular, you may have accumulated savings in a recognized retirement arrangement like a 401k plan or an individual IRA.
-What should you do with these retirement plans if you move across the border and what are some of the consequences?
-Unfortunately, there is no simple answer for the procedure to follow but below are some tips and general information.
+What should you do with these retirement plans if you move across the border, and what are some consequences?
+Unfortunately, there is no simple answer for the procedure, but below are some tips and general information.

-Crossborder investment specialists often expatriate employees accrue retirement and/or pension benefits while working for an employer.
-If you decide to move back home (Canada in this case), what should you do with the 401k or IRA account?
+Crossborder investment specialists often expatriate employees accrue retirement and pension benefits while working for an employer.
+If you decide to move back home (Canada), what should you do with the 401k or IRA account?

 Your options are to:

 1. Leave your 401K or IRA in the US and have someone manage the investments for you;